oughtinc/primer/chapters/question-answering/q-and-a-about-short-texts.md

 # Q\&A about short texts

-It's only a small change to support answering questions about short texts (e.g. individual paragraphs):
+It’s only a small change to support answering questions about short texts (e.g., individual paragraphs):

 {% code title="qa.py" %}
 ```python